pattersongrant/pattersongrant/README.md

 Welcome to my profile!
 Feel free to look around!

 - 🚀 I am a **Software Engineer**
+-
 - 🔭 I’m currently working on **M-Cals (iOS app)**
+-
-- 🌱 I’m currently studying Computer Science at the **University of Michigan College of Engineering**
+- 🌱 I’m currently studying Computer Science at the University of Michigan College of Engineering.
+-
 - 📫 How to reach me: **pattersongrant06@gmail.com**